telecoda/pico-go-electron/INSTALL.md

 The instructions above are for creating a fully fledged native Electron app for your operating system.
 However if you wish to tinker with `pico-go-electron` yourself and just run a simple go binary there is a far easier way to do things.

-Providing you already have all the necesary prerequistes installed when you are in the project root directory type:
+Providing you already have all the necessary prerequistes installed when you are in the project root directory type:

     go build